 Identifying the Primary Caregiver With JB Solicitors

 At JB Solicitors, our family lawyers can help in identifying the rightful primary carer between couples who have separated or divorced.
-Although, like all parenting matters, there are ways where disputed couples can decide on an amicable agreement.
+Although, like all parenting matters, there are ways which disputed couples can decide on an amicable agreement.
 Our mediation services can aid separated parents in reaching care arrangements that suit their child’s best interests.

 Contact a family lawyer today for more information about the primary carer definition Australia.